 The below table helps you clarify the WHT rates on each type of payment:

-* Under Inland Revenue Ordinance (amended in 2004) of Hong Kong, “associates” of a Hong Kong entity refers to the following entities:
+* Under the Inland Revenue Ordinance (amended in 2004) of Hong Kong, “associates” of a Hong Kong entity refers to the following entities:

 If the Hong Kong entity is “a natural person”